You are here: Infothek - High blood pressure medications - Does Wegovy (semaglutide) help with high blood pressure?

 Abnehmen mit Wegovy (Semaglutid)

-The drug has also been shown to be effective for weight loss.
-Patients treated with it not only improved their blood sugar levels but also lost weight.
-For that reason, higher-dose semaglutide has been approved as an adjunct treatment for obesity (BMI 30 or more) or for overweight (BMI 27 or more) when there are accompanying weight-related conditions such as high blood pressure.
-"Adjunct" means the drug doesn't play the main role in treatment but supports basic measures like changing diet, increasing exercise, and modifying behavior when those measures alone aren't enough.
-The drug can be prescribed in these cases, but patients usually have to pay for it themselves.
-It's injected once a week and will probably need to be continued long-term, because weight often returns after stopping.
-That shows how important lifestyle change isonly that can help keep weight down in the long run.
+The drug has also proven effective for weight loss.
+Patients treated with it not only improved their blood sugar control but also lost weight.
+For that reason, higher-dose semaglutide was approved as an adjunct treatment for obesity (BMI of 30 or more) or for overweight (BMI of 27 or more) when there are related conditions caused by the excess weight, such as high blood pressure.
+Adjunct treatment means the drug doesnt play the main role in therapy but supports basic measures like changes in diet, increased activity and behavior change when those measures alone arent enough.
+The drug can be prescribed in these cases, but patients usually have to cover the cost themselves.
+It is injected once a week and will likely need to be continued long-term, because weight typically returns after stopping.
+That shows how important lifestyle changes are, since only they can keep the weight off in the long run.

 How does semaglutide work?

-Semaglutide is a drug that mimics the effect of the body's own hormone GLP-1.
+Semaglutide is a medicine that mimics the action of the bodys own hormone GLP-1.
 GLP-1 is a peptide hormone that helps regulate blood sugar.
-It stimulates insulin release and suppresses glucagon, a hormone that raises blood sugar.
-It also slows stomach emptying and increases feelings of fullness.
+It stimulates insulin release and suppresses the release of glucagon, a hormone that raises blood sugar.
+It also slows stomach emptying and promotes a feeling of fullness.
 Semaglutide is a synthetic GLP-1 receptor agonist, meaning it binds to and activates the same receptor as GLP-1.
-Unlike natural GLP-1, which is broken down quickly in the body, semaglutide has a longer half-life and therefore acts longer.
-This explains semaglutide's weight-reducing effect, since it suppresses appetite and reduces calorie intake.
-As with other weight-loss drugs, semaglutide can cause side effects, mainly in the gastrointestinal tract, such as nausea and diarrhea.
-The long-term effects and risks of semaglutide are not yet fully understood.
+Unlike GLP-1, which is quickly broken down in the body, semaglutide has a longer half-life and works for longer.
+This explains semaglutides weight-reducing effect, since it reduces appetite and lowers calorie intake.
+As with other weight-loss drugs, semaglutide can cause side effects, especially in the gastrointestinal tract, such as nausea and diarrhea.
+The long-term effects and risks of semaglutide are not yet fully known.

 Semaglutide for high blood pressure